All posts

 One blind spot, every two weeks.
 No spam.

-For cross-border structures, the relationships between entity jurisdiction, personal location, management activities, and income flow create a web that is ideally documented contemporaneously.
-Each missing record (a board resolution, a substance declaration, a log of where management decisions were made) represents a gap in the structural narrative.
-Meanwhile, the routine shortcuts that founders adopt for efficiency become permanent evidence that authorities can examine.
+Cross-border structures create a web of relationships: entity jurisdiction, personal location, management activities, income flow.
+Ideally you document all of it as it happens.
+Every missing record โ€” a board resolution, a substance declaration, a log of where decisions were made โ€” is a gap in your story.
+And the routine shortcuts founders adopt for efficiency?
+Those become permanent evidence too.

 Visual: How Tax Residency Is Determined